Self-Modifying Morphology Experiments with DyRET: Dynamic Robot for Embodied Testing: Background

 \section{Background}

 Being able to use different modes of locomotion will allow a robot to adapt to the most appropriate way of travel in dynamic and unknown environments.
 Some robots are able to change their locomotion mode without morphological change \cite{Peterson_IROS11}, while others change it by switching between separate structures, such as wheels and flight rotors~\cite{kossett_ICRA10}.
 Structures can also be shared by reusing parts of the body for different modes \cite{daler_IROS13}, which saves weight at the expense of mechanical and control complexity.
 In general, these robots have discrete morphologies used for each mode of locomotion, precluding adaptation from a continuous range of different morphologies in response to internal or external factors.
+Other robots can change parts of their bodies through adjustable compliance mechanisms~\cite{varimpact}, but these typically results in a much smaller impact on locomotion capability.

 Modular self-reconfigurable robot systems, including complex simulations and physical implementations, can be divided into three architectures \cite{Yim_RAM07}.
 The simplest architecture is the chain or tree architecture, with a serial connection between modules.
 Zykov et al.~\cite{zykov_IROS08W} review many examples of systems that use this simple architecture, but still manage to show reasonably complex configurations.
 The lattice architecture has modules connected in parallel along a two or three-dimensional grid.
 This allows for more advanced base architectures, and connecting sub-parts of the system into meta-modules can yield interesting possibilities when changing the morphology of the system \cite{christensen_ICRA06}.
 Other modular robots follow a mobile architecture, and can take on either of the previous architectures, or work as separate units.
 This is closely related to the field of swarm robotics; physically connecting a swarm of robots to form new, cooperative morphologies can yield very flexible solutions \cite{mondada_IROS03}.
 Despite these advances, modular robots still have a very coarse granularity when it comes to its morphology, when compared to other areas that change a robot's body.